24 Hrs (film): Plot

-Jagannath Varma, alias Jagan (Kuldeep) is a reckless but courageous young lad who makes money in drag races in Cochin city.
-He often lands in trouble with cops but gets out by using his brains and with the influence of his millionaire brother Vikramaditya Varma (Devan).
+Jagannath Varma, alias Jagan is a reckless but courageous young lad who makes money in drag races in Cochin city.
+He often lands in trouble with cops but gets out by using his brains and with the influence of his millionaire brother Vikramaditya Varma.
 Fed up with his behaviour, Vikramaditya puts him out of the house and tells him that he has no share in the property anymore.
-Dejected and not knowing what to do, Jagan goes to the bar, where he is attacked by Rocky (Sudhir) who has lost the drag race earlier that day and his friends, but Jagan fights them off.
-Seeing his courage, Jagan is approached by Hazari (Irshad), who happens to be the younger brother of Cochin underworld don Ikhthar (Manoj K.Jayan) with an offer to join the gang, but Jagan turns it down.
+Dejected and not knowing what to do, Jagan goes to the bar, where he is attacked by Rocky who has lost the drag race earlier that day and his friends, but Jagan fights them off.
+Seeing his courage, Jagan is approached by Hazari, who happens to be the younger brother of Cochin underworld don Ikhthar with an offer to join the gang, but Jagan turns it down.
 As he is leaving the bar, Rocky attacks Jagan again with a dagger which the latter simply dodges, and the knife lands in Hazari's back, killing him.
 Rohit and his friends flee the scene.
-Cops are called, but Inspector Ajay (Shammi Thilakan) surprises Jagan by telling him that he has won Rs.5 lakh for killing the criminal.
+Cops are called, but Inspector Ajay surprises Jagan by telling him that he has won Rs.5 lakh for killing the criminal.

 News of his brother's murder reaches Ikhthar, and he orders that Jagan be brought to him dead or alive within 24 hours.
 Thus begins a cat and mouse game.
 The goons attack Jagan at the police station, and Ajay dies but not before killing one of them.
 The other is outwitted by Jagan, and he flees in their own car.
 On the way, he calls up a police control centre and agrees to meet up with cops near the railway station to sort out the matter, not knowing that the controller cop is Ikhthar's informer.
-While driving, Jagan finds a surprise in the car, a girl by the name of Gauri (Komal Jha), who earlier that day snubs him off when he tries to talk with her, hiding in the back seat.
+While driving, Jagan finds a surprise in the car, a girl by the name of Gauri, who earlier that day snubs him off when he tries to talk with her, hiding in the back seat.
 She tells him that she is trying to run away from home that night on learning that her parents are trying to get her married next week, when a group of thugs attacked her, and she is hiding from them.